httpwg/http-extensions/draft-ietf-httpbis-priority.md

 connection error of type PROTOCOL_ERROR.

-Clients can send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 to indicate they are not using HTTP/2 priority signals.
+Clients can send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 to indicate that they are not using HTTP/2 priority signals.
 The SETTINGS frame precedes any HTTP/2 priority signal sent from clients, so servers can determine whether they need to allocate any resources to signal handling before signals arrive.
 A server that receives SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 MUST